gwd440/band-project/README.md

 As the brief stressed the band's willingness to perform at functions, each page contains three different links to the 'Hire Us' contact page.

-The History page contains a brief outline of the history of the band.
+The History page contains a brief outline of the possible history of the band.

 Music contains four links to music tracks.